RDorville/digfab/presentations/ep1000_tools/ep1000_tools.md

 ## Allows you to express your thoughts

-- Need not be .blue[pretty]
+- Need not be .highlight[pretty]
 - Refine your sketches as you formalise your design

-- Add dimenstions to the sketches
+- Add .highlight[dimensions] to the sketches
+- Ink your final designs to make them stand-out.

 ## Sketches help in refining your digital designs

 <table>
   <tr>